Why This Methodology Exists

 The Existing Landscape

 I reviewed these frameworks—along with agency playbooks, platform methodologies, and measurement tools from across the industry.
 Each offers genuine value within its scope.
 As I mapped them against the operational reality of implementing GEO, I noticed they tend to specialize: some excel at technical depth, others at measurement sophistication, others at tactical execution.
-What I didn't find was a framework focused primarily on cross-functional coordination.
+What I found less of was depth on two things specifically: the fine-grained coordination mechanics—how work hands off between functions, how you diagnose a breakdown—and a dedicated protocol for when AI misrepresents your brand.
+Even the frameworks that reach the organizational layer, MERIT included, tend to stop short there.

 Princeton GEO Study (KDD 2024)